UWrc/UWrc.github.io/blog/2025-07-08-maintenance.md

 tags: [klone,hyak,hpc,supercomputer,hours,help,tools,storage,videos]
 ---

 During June's maintenance, we've refreshed the operating system images for both login and compute nodes including the newest version of Slurm, and we have implemented some changes critical to provisioning our new GPU system, Tillicum (launching in Fall 2025).
-Stay informed by subscribing to our [<ins>**mailing list**</ins>](https://mailman1.u.washington.edu/mailman/listinfo/hyak-users) and the [<ins>**UW-IT Research Computing Events Calendar**</ins>](https://calendar.washington.edu/sea_uwit-rc).
+Stay informed by subscribing to our [<ins>**mailing list**</ins>](https://mailman1.u.washington.edu/mailman/listinfo/hyak-users) and the [<ins>**UWIT Research Computing Events Calendar**</ins>](https://calendar.washington.edu/sea_uwit-rc).
 The next maintenance is scheduled for **Tuesday August 12, 2025** (AKA the 2nd Tuesday of the month).

 ### Notable Updates
 * **Routine package updates** – images for both the login and compute nodes have been refreshed to incorporate the latest Linux OS security updates and system patches.